 If you work in the health, finance, professional services, pharmaceutical or technology industries, be aware that you may need a higher limit to ensure you’re adequately covered.

 Cyber cover is usually excluded from all of the above.
 Here’s why:

 In a nutshell, only cyber insurance covers cyber attacks.
 General liability, professional indemnity and material damage policies do not.

-Should you come under attack, it is imperative that you call us immediately.
-We’ll notify your insurer directly and aim to get an IT specialist to you ASAP.
+Should you come under attack, it is imperative that you call your broker immediately. they will notify your insurer directly and aim to get an IT specialist to you ASAP.
 Don’t pay any ransom, as the criminals have likely already damaged your data and won’t be able to restore your system anyway.

 All claim handling will follow a similar structure outlined below.